The tour gives you the chance to enjoy many of the most amazing things Iceland has to offer – a great mixture of nature, history and adventure.

 This means that if you have booked a spot in the 10:00 AM tour and plan to arrive at the Blue Mountains meeting point in your own car, then you should be there at 10:25 at the latest.
 That’s because 10:00 AM marks the time that the bus departs from Reykjavik and it takes 30 minutes to drive to the meeting point.

 The walk usually takes about 45–50 minutes to complete.
-It’s rated as moderate in difficulty – it’s not uphill but the surface is hilly and uneven.
+It’s rated as moderate in difficulty – it’s not uphill and although you will be walking on a hiking trail for the most part, the surface can be hilly and uneven.
 This is not a hike for those who have problems with ankles, knees, hips and/or the back.
 It can be demanding for those who are not used to hiking or doing longer walks.

-You can spend up to an hour inside the volcano (or less if you prefer), in which time you can take as many photos as you want.
+You will spend about half an hour on the ground of the volcano, in which time you can take as many photos as you want.
 However, you are not allowed to take rocks and stones from the crater.
 Expert guides will be with you at all times, in the cable lift and on the ground in the magma chamber.

 While waiting for everyone in the group to complete the volcano visit, you will have the opportunity to enjoy a traditional Icelandic meat soup, hot coffee/tea/chocolate and perhaps some sweets.
 Don´t be surprised when we ask for your email – we would like to send you a quick survey to complete after the tour.